 In Conclusion

 The Gibson Dove Original is truly a once-in-a-lifetime guitar.
-With stunning mother of pearl inlays and a room-filling tone that's all its own, this is an acoustic guitar that can really add something to your music.
+With stunning mother-of-pearl inlays and a room-filling tone that’s all its own, this is an acoustic guitar that can really add something to your music.
 Plus, top-notch L.R.
 Baggs electronics make it a worthy stage companion, too.
-If you're ready to add the Dove to your collection, click here to check it out!
+If you’re ready to add the Dove to your collection, click here to check it out!